My Favorite Flocked Christmas Tree Craft and Black Friday DAY!

 Shhh, don’t tell my family because we will still go to the tree lot together!

-Pin the image below to your Craft or Christmas decor boards on Pinterest (just click the Pin button in the top left corner).
-You can also follow along with me on Pinterest!
+You can pin the image below to your Craft or Christmas decor boards on Pinterest (just click the Pin button in the top left corner) or follow me on Pinterest!

 For more real-time updates, follow me on Instagram @My100YearOldHome